Healthy Eating Recipes: How To Make Your Recipes Healthier

 How do you go about changing your favorite recipes into ones that are healthy for you?
 Even those old family favorites that have been passed down through the generations.

-You’ll be pleasantly surprised just how much you can reduce the level of fat, sugar and salt in your recipes without affecting the taste.
-If you’ve cut back too much, it’s always possible to add a little bit more salt at the table.
-You can reduce the amount of fat by using a non stick pan and an oil spray rather than slurping oil into the pan.
+You’ll be pleasantly surprised just how much you can reduce the level of fat, sugar, and salt in your recipes without affecting the taste.
+If you’ve cut back too much, it’s always possible to add a little bit more salt to the table.
+You can reduce the amount of fat by using a non-stick pan and an oil spray rather than slurping oil into the pan.
 You can also use a slotted spoon to skim off any excess fat as the recipe cooks.
 Cutting down on sugar will depend on what you’re cooking, but it’s generally safe to try initially cutting sugar down by a quarter – I doubt you’ll notice the difference.

-Salt is necessary in recipes for bread as otherwise the yeast won’t be able to do it’s job.
+Salt is necessary for recipes for bread as otherwise, the yeast won’t be able to do its job.
 In other recipes, such as crock pots and stews, you should easily be able to reduce the salt you use by half with very little effect on the final taste.
-You may even find that with an imaginative use of sauces, you can eliminate salt from some of your recipes entirely.
+You may even find that with the imaginative use of sauces, you can eliminate salt from some of your recipes entirely.